Obligatory contour principle

-The obligatory contour principle (frequently abbreviated OCP) is a hypothesis in autosegmental phonology that states that (certain) consecutive identical features are banned in underlying representations.
+The obligatory contour principle (OCP) is a hypothesis in autosegmental phonology that states that (certain) consecutive identical features are banned in underlying representations.
 The OCP is most frequently cited when discussing the tones of tonal languages (stating for example that the same morpheme may not have two underlying high tones), but it has also been applied to other aspects of phonology.
 The principle is part of the larger notion of horror aequi, that language users generally avoid repetition of identical linguistic structures.

 Background considerations

 A commonly held conception within phonology is that no morpheme is allowed to contain two consecutive high tones.
 If two consecutive high tones appear within a single morpheme, then some rule must have applied (Odden 1986).
 Maybe one of the surface high-tone vowels was underlyingly high-toned, while the other was underlyingly toneless.
 Then, since all vowels must have tone at the surface (in this hypothetical language), the high tone of the one vowel spreads onto the other.
 Alternatively, one (or both) of the vowels may have started out low-toned and become high-toned due to the application of some rule; or perhaps there was a low tone between the two high tones that got deleted at some point.
 Regardless, the OCP claims that there can not have been two consecutive high tones (nor two consecutive low tones, etc.) in the underlying representation of the morpheme, i.e. in the morpheme's lexical entry.